 This is the Prater, which looks back on a long history that began around 500 years ago.

-Joggers, cyclists, and those seeking some escape from the urban hubbub can run, ride and wander where aristocrats once tittered at an archduke’s peculiar choice of wig.
+Joggers, cyclists, and those seeking some escape from the urban hubbub can also run, ride and wander where aristocrats once tittered at an archduke’s peculiar choice of wig.

-The Prater has also become ingrained in the Viennese soul: “them and us” just becomes “us” as we lift a glass of beer, down a sausage, marvel at the entertainments, and stroll among the trees…just like many before us.
+The Prater has become ingrained in the Viennese soul: “them and us” just becomes “us” as we lift a glass of beer, down a sausage, marvel at the entertainments, and stroll among the trees…just like many before us.

 Anyway, that’s all well and good, but what does this recreational area have to offer the visitor to Vienna?